View your shopping cart.

 More Info

-Epictetus was a crippled Greek slave of Phrygia during Nero's reign (54-68 CE) who heard lectures by the Stoic Musonius before he was freed.
-Expelled with other philosophers by the emperor Domitian in 89 or 92 he settled permanently in Nicopolis in Epirus.
-There, in a school which he called 'healing place for sick souls', he taught a practical philosophy, details of which were recorded by Arrian, a student of his, and survive in four books of Discourses and a smaller Encheiridion, a handbook which gives briefly the chief doctrines of the Discourses.
-He apparently lived into the reign of Hadrian (117-138 CE).
+Epictetus was a crippled Greek slave of Phrygia during Nero's reign (AD 54-68) who heard lectures by the Stoic Musonius before he was freed.
+Expelled with other philosophers by the emperor Domitian in 89 or 92, he settled permanently in Nicopolis in Epirus.
+There, in a school that he called "healing place for sick souls" he taught a practical philosophy, details of which were recorded by Arrian, a student of his, and survive in four books of Discourses and a smaller Encheiridion, a handbook that gives briefly the chief doctrines of the Discourses.
+He apparently lived into the reign of Hadrian (AD 117-138).

 Epictetus was a teacher of Stoic ethics, broad and firm in method, sublime in thought, and now humorous, now sad or severe in spirit.
 How should one live righteously?
 Our god-given will is our paramount possession, and we must not covet others'.
 We must not resist fortune.
 Man is part of a system; humans are reasoning beings (in feeble bodies) and must conform to god's mind and the will of nature.
 Epictetus presents us also with a pungent picture of the perfect (Stoic) man.